fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-11-11】[hotheadhacker / no-as-a-service](https://github.com/hotheadhacker/no-as-a-service) - No-as-a-Service (NaaS) is a simple API that returns a random rejection reason.
+Use it when you need a realistic excuse, a fun “no,” or want to simulate being turned down in style.
+* 【2025-11-11】[marko\-js / marko](https://github.com/marko-js/marko) - A declarative, HTML\-based language that makes building web apps fun
+* 【2025-11-11】[Stremio / stremio\-addon\-sdk](https://github.com/Stremio/stremio-addon-sdk) - 🧙 A Node js SDK for creating and publishing Stremio add\-ons
 * 【2025-11-10】[kanoqwq / UFI\-TOOLS](https://github.com/kanoqwq/UFI-TOOLS) - A functional tools for zte devices (F50 \| U30 Air)
 * 【2025-11-09】[leukipp / touchkio](https://github.com/leukipp/touchkio) - Home Assistant Touch Panel Kiosk application for a Linux device (e g  Raspberry Pi) with Touch Display
 * 【2025-11-06】[firecrawl / firecrawl-mcp-server](https://github.com/firecrawl/firecrawl-mcp-server) - 🔥 Official Firecrawl MCP Server - Adds powerful web scraping and search to Cursor, Claude and any other LLM clients.